 That’s it!
 Change it up as you like, let me know what you put into your fall simmering spices!
 Save this recipe for my Christmas simmering spices!

 Make up some cute holiday gift bags of these simmering spices for neighbor or hostess gifts!
-Simply place the larger items in the bottom of a cellophane bag, then put the remaining items on top.
+Simply place the larger items at the bottom of a cellophane bag with a gusset, then put the remaining items on top.
 Tie it all up and attach my free printable gift tag from the kitchen of….gift tag for a personalized touch.

-I recommend you unsliced the apple, lemon, and orange, but you knew that. 😜 You can also gift using dried orange slices, dried apples, or lemons.
-Tie it with a twist tie and then a ribbon or string and attach instructions for simmering.
+I recommend using unsliced fruits, but you knew that. 😜 You can also gift using dried orange slices, dried apples, or lemons!

 Simmer Pot Recipe FAQs

-A fall simmer pot will last all day—just check the water level and add more as needed.
-You can usually get several hours of goodness.
-If you don’t let it dry out you can even cool it down and reuse it the next day.
+A fall simmer pot will last all day—check the water level throughout the day and add 1 or 2 cups of water as needed.
+You can usually get a couple of hours of goodness.
+If you don’t let it dry out, you can even cool it down and reuse it the next day.

 Nah!
 You’ll want to leave the lid off so all those warm fall scents can fill your home.
-Simmering uncovered allows the steam (and the fragrance) to escape and create that cozy feeling.
+Simmering uncovered allows the steam (and the fragrance) to escape, creating that cozy atmosphere.

-In my experience sweeter apples like Honeycrisp, Fuji or Gala give off the best aroma in a simmer pot.
-They release a nice subtle sweetness that pairs perfect with the spices.
-But honestly any apple you have on hand will do!
+In my experience, sweeter apples like Honeycrisp, Fuji, or Gala give off the best aroma in a simmer pot.
+They release a nice subtle sweetness that pairs perfectly with the spices.
+But honestly, any apple you have on hand will do!

 Check out these other fabulous Fall Recipes!